Division of Research and Graduate Studies

 For the purpose of financial aid (loans, veteran's assistance, etc.), a full-time student takes 12 "equivalent units" wherein each graduate unit (200-level) attempted by a graduate student is considered as 1.5 units and each undergraduate unit (100-level or below) counts at face value.
 For example, a student enrolled for 8 units of 200-level courses would be considered a full-time student.
 Three-quarter time and half-time are defined to be 9 to 11.5 and 6 to 8.5 "equivalent units," respectively.

 Graduate courses require substantially more concentrated study than do undergraduate courses.
 A normal load is from 9 to 12 units, and the maximum allowable load is 16 units for full-time graduate degree students when one or more courses in the 200 series are included.
-Requests for exceptions to this policy must be addressed to the Graduate Division during the registration period on a Graduate Student Petition for Academic Overload.
-The form is available online at www.fresnostate.edu/academics/gradstudies under the "Forms" link, then "Enrollment/Registration."
-Students employed full time may take a maximum of 6 units.
+Requests for exceptions to this policy must be addressed to the Division of Research and Graduate Studies during the registration period on a Graduate Student Petition for Academic Overload.
+The form is available online at www.fresnostate.edu/academics/gradstudies.

 Students are encouraged to plan and apply for graduate admission as early as possible.
 Completed applications are considered as they are received and thus there are many benefits to applying early.
 For example, it is often the case that available financial awards such as teaching assistantships and other financial aid resources, which are limited in number, may be granted only to the early applicants.
 Be aware, too, that a decision on an incomplete application is likely to be delayed.
 In many instances this occurs when required supporting documents such as official transcripts, scores from standardized tests (GRE, GMAT, MAT), or materials the program requires are not received.
 Applicants are advised to ensure that these materials are requested and forwarded prior to or at the same time as the submission of their application.
 All documents submitted become the property of California State University, Fresno and will not be returned.